OfficeDev/Excel-Add-in-Generate-CSV/README.md

----
-page_type: sample
-products:
-- office-excel
-- office-365
-languages:
-- javascript
-extensions:
-  contentType: samples
-  technologies:
-  - Add-ins
-  createdDate: 10/15/2015 1:50:50 PM
----
-# CSV generator Task Pane Add-in Sample for Excel 2016
+# [ARCHIVED] CSV generator Task Pane Add-in Sample for Excel 2016

+**Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 _Applies to: Excel 2016_